Salt Lake City

 How do I find out if the contractor I've hired is a state licensed contractor?

-To find out whether a contractor is licensed or if they are licensed to perform the work that is being done, you will need to contact the Utah State Department of Professional Licensing (DOPL) at 801-530-4849.
-Information can also be found on their web site.
+To find out whether a contractor is licensed or if they are licensed to perform the work that is being done, contact the Utah State Department of Professional Licensing (DOPL) at 801-530-4849 or check out DOPL’s Professional Licensing Tool.
+In addition to licensing, ensure that the contractor has appropriate insurance and bonding, which protects the property owner in case of accidents or incomplete work.

 What does zoning do for me?